aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Wed Dec 11 05:09:27 2024
+Last update: Thu Dec 12 05:09:36 2024

 ### Let's play! 🎮